Normal anxiety and anxiety disorders in teenagers

 - go on for weeks, months or even longer

-- are so distressing that they interfere with young people’s learning, socialising and ability to do everyday things.
+- interfere with young people’s learning, socialising and everyday activities.

 Everybody feels anxious sometimes.
 In fact, some anxiety can even be a good thing.
-You can read more about normal anxiety in teenagers.
+You can read more about normal anxiety in pre-teens and teenagers.

-Talk with your child and see a health professional if, over a period of more than two weeks, your child shows these emotional, behavioural, physical and thinking symptoms.
-Not all the symptoms have to be present for there to be a problem.
+Talk with your child and see a health professional if, over a period of more than two weeks, your child shows these thinking, emotional, behavioural and physical symptoms.
+Not all the symptoms have to be present for there to be an anxiety disorder.